unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 The parameter `--build` is necessary only to take into account the `docker-compose.yml` file update.
 :::

 Now you have a running relay node and you're ready to forge blocks.

+### Explanations

+From configuration file we can see that 2 services will be started: a node and its database.

+You also have 2 volumes mounted on the file system (for node and database files) and a local network for services communication.

+#### The database service

+Based on [`postgres` (version 11 and Linux alpine)](https://github.com/docker-library/postgres/blob/0a66d53fface5ccc8274f99712ba2f382a1caf42/11/alpine/Dockerfile), it exposes a single port (`5432`) and requires environment variables (for db name, user name and password).
+These variables must match with those provided in the node service (see below).

+#### The node service

+The node service is based on our `universalnamesystem/core` image (latest tag).

+It has two exposed ports; for p2p (`4102`) and for API (`4103`), and mount 3 volumes (for logs, forger secret and configuration files).

+Some environment variables are set :
+- for the database (port, user name, user password and db name)
+- for the network (here it's `sandbox`, it means that it'll connect to other <uns/> sandbox nodes)
+- and the forger secret (line `FORGER_SECRET`, commented by default).